pbek/QOwnNotes/webpage/src/installation/building.md

 (only `qtwebsockets` for Qt5).
 If you build under Windows, you want to stick to *MinGw 64-bit*.

-Afterwards open the project file `src/QOwnNotes.pro` and click on **Build** / **Build Project QOwnNotes**.
+Afterward open the project file `src/QOwnNotes.pro` and click on **Build** / **Build Project QOwnNotes**.

 Or you can build it directly in your terminal: